scottynice12/Pho-Finder-CLI/README.md

 type Python your file name and "Chicago, IL" #example given for a city

 Step 4.
-If you can't find any pho restaraunts, adjust the radius and limit Python your file name "Chicago, IL" --radius 50000 --limit 50 The radius represents 50000 meters in a city and the limit is the amount of restaraunts you'll see
+If you can't find any pho restaurants, adjust the radius and limit Python your file name "Chicago, IL" --radius 50000 --limit 50 The radius represents 50000 meters in a city and the limit is the amount of restaraunts you'll see